chitchatter-pro/chitchatter-pro/docs/system-architecture.md

 ### 6\. **Pay-as-you-go Features & Payments: AWS, Stripe**

+- **Stripe**: Manages all payment processing and subscriptions.
-- **AWS Chime SDK & S3**: Manages all real-time audio/video sessions and file transfers, respectively.
+- **AWS Chime SDK & S3 (Post-MVP)**: These services will manage real-time audio/video sessions and file transfers, respectively.
+They form the core of the pay-as-you-go offerings planned for after the initial MVP launch.
 The Chitchatter client will get temporary credentials from our backend to interact directly with these services.
-- **Stripe**: Manages all payment processing and subscriptions.

-## III.
-Integration Flow
+## V. Integration Flow

 1. A user signs up on `pro.chitchatter.im` using an authentication flow powered by **AWS Cognito**.
 2. Upon successful sign-up and payment via **Stripe**, a webhook is sent to a dedicated **Vercel Edge Function**.
 3. This function validates the webhook, generates a unique `instanceId`, and creates a new user record in the **Turso** database, initializing their usage quotas.
+4.  **MVP:** When a user's P2P connection needs a relay, the client calls a **Vercel Edge Function** to request credentials for the **Cloudflare TURN service**.
-4. When a user on a Pro instance (e.g., `abc123.chitchatter.im`) needs to use a managed service (like DataChannel Relay or A/V), the client calls a dedicated API endpoint on a **Vercel Edge Function** to request credentials.
+5.  **Post-MVP:** When a user on a Pro instance needs to use a pay-as-you-go managed service (like the Chime SFU or S3 file sharing), the client will call a dedicated API endpoint on a **Vercel Edge Function** to request credentials.
-5. The function validates the user's **Cognito** session.
-It then queries the **Turso** database to check their subscription status and their **current usage quota** for the requested service (e.g., Chime participant minutes or file storage).
+6. The function validates the user's **Cognito** session and queries the **Turso** database to check their subscription status and current usage quota for the requested service.
-6.  **If the quota has not been exceeded**, the backend calls the appropriate service API (**Cloudflare TURN**, **AWS Chime**, or **AWS S3**) to generate and return temporary, short-lived credentials to the client.
+7.  **If the quota has not been exceeded**, the backend calls the appropriate service API (**Cloudflare TURN**, **AWS Chime**, or **AWS S3**) to generate and return temporary, short-lived credentials to the client.
 If the quota _has_ been exceeded, it returns an error, allowing the client to fall back to P2P-only mode or display a relevant message to the user.

-## IV.
+## VI.
 Architectural Decision: Multi-Tenant vs. Single-Tenant

 A key decision in this architecture is the use of a **multi-tenant** (shared infrastructure) model rather than a **single-tenant** (dedicated infrastructure per customer) model.